Cippi of Melqart: Description and history

 When the Greek inscription was published in the third volume of the Corpus Inscriptionum Graecarum in 1853, the cippi were described as discovered in the coastal village of Marsaxlokk.
 Before, their Marsaxlokk provenance had not been proposed by anyone, and it was more than a century later that the claim was discredited.
 The attribution to Tas-Silġ was apparently reached by inference, because the candelabra were thought, with some plausibility, to have been dedicated and set up inside the temple of Heracles.

 Inscriptions on the Cippi

-The Phoenician inscription reads (from right to left; characters inside brackets denote a filled in lacuna):
+The Phoenician inscription is a Phoenician votive inscription to Melqart, and it reads (from right to left; characters inside brackets denote a filled in lacuna):